 According to StorageCafé, costs of moving to the Keystone State were on average cheaper than moving to other states by up to $1,200.
 And this is just the beginning!
 The cost of living index scores the average cost of living in Pennsylvania favorably at 97 out of a national average of 100.

 Housing is one of the biggest costs that people incur.
 However, in this category, the PA cost of living does not disappoint.
-The median home value in Pennsylvania is $194,000 which puts the state in the mid to lower range of the country.
-In comparison, West Virginia is the cheapest state with a median home value of $108,236.
-Alternatively, Hawaii is the most expensive state with a median home value of $636,451.
+The median home price in Pennsylvania is $194,000, which puts the state in the mid to lower range of the country.
+In comparison, West Virginia is the cheapest state, with a median home value of $108,236.
+Alternatively, Hawaii is the most expensive, state with a median home value of $636,451.
 Business Insider approximates that at that home value, one could buy a 5-bedroom, 2-bathroom home in Bristol, or a 3-bedroom, 2-bathroom home in Glenolden.
 As you can see, when evaluating the cost of living in Pennsylvania, compared to the national average, homes are very affordable compared to other areas.